IBM-Bluemix-Docs/mass-data-migration/specs.md

             <td><p>Weight</p></td>
             <td>
               <p>Device + Rolling Hard Case: 55.9 lb.<br/>Device + Hard Case + Foam Travel Case: 60.9 lb.</p>
-              Note: Device is equipped with wheels and pop-up handle for easy maneuvering (handle and wheels also accessible while in Foam Travel Case).
+              Note: Device is equipped with wheels and pop-up handle for easy maneuvering (handle and wheels are also accessible while in Foam Travel Case).
 Device does not need to be removed from Hard Case to connect and ingest data.
             </td>
           </tr>
           <tr>